wpallstars/fix-plugin-does-not-exist-notices/README.md

 4. Providing a secure method to remove plugin references from the database

 ## Changelog

+### 1.6.21
+* Added support for more AI-powered development tools (Roo, Gemini, Loveable, Bolt, Cody, Continue)
+* Updated documentation with links to supported AI IDEs
+* Enhanced SEO with additional FAQs and keywords
+* Made documentation more generic for boilerplate use
+* Updated AI configuration files with modern models and better explanations

 ### 1.6.20
 * Added explanations about the ! prefix in ignore files